The art behind the action.

-Director David Lowery used Photoshop, Premiere Pro and After Effects to power pre- and post-visualisation and bring Pete's Dragon to the big screen.
+Director David Lowery used Photoshop, Premiere Pro, and After Effects to power pre- and post-visualization and bring Pete's Dragon to the big screen.

 Deadpool: Lights.
 Camera.
 Mayhem.

-Tight integration between Premiere Pro and After Effects was key to taking everyone’s favourite antihero from comic book to blockbuster.
+Tight integration between Premiere Pro and After Effects was key to taking everyone’s favorite antihero from comic book to blockbuster.

 Hail, Caesar! conquers the cutting room floor.